annespeer/annespeer.github.io/_pages/about.md

 Research on Status Bias
 ------
-I aim to unpack the complexity of prejudice in the face of socioeconomic inequalities by distinguishing between ingroup bias, a social identity prejudice, and status bias, an inequality prejudice.
+I study prejudice in the face of socioeconomic inequalities by distinguishing between ingroup bias, a social identity prejudice, and status bias, an inequality prejudice.
 Whereas numerous social psychological theories focus on ingroup bias, I study to what extent they apply to status bias and status groups.

 Research on Social Milieus and Social Cohesion
 ------